jolpica/jolpica-f1/docs/endpoints/seasons.md

 ### status

-**Filters for only seasons featuring a specified finishing status of a driver in at least one race that season**
+Filters for only seasons featuring a specified finishing status of a driver in at least one race that season.

 `/status/{statusId}/` -> ex: `/ergast/f1/status/2/seasons/`